ropensci-archive/convertr/README.md

 devtools::install_github("GShotwell/convertr")
 ```

-There's only one function which converts a numerical vectors from one unit to another.
+The package contains one function which converts a numerical vectors from one unit to another.

 ```
 convert(1:20, "kg", "g")